lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session06_see.md

 # In-session Exercise (30 minutes)

 * Purpose: The purpose for this activity is to familiarize MTL learners with the main section in the model diagram.
-By the end, learners should easily find information in the UI.
+By the end, learners should easily find information in the Sim UI.

 # **In-session Exercise – Part 1: Where in the MTL World Is…**